tandersn/GNRC-Flowgraphs/tbc_via_fl2k/README.md

 # TBC_VIA_FL2K

-This GNRC flowgraph takes in a .tbc file from ld-decode or vhs-decode (vhs-decode would need to have the Y+C combined version of the .tbc file) and converts it to signed 8 bit and discards the extra line.
+This GNRC flowgraph takes in a .tbc file from ld-decode or a combined vhs-decode tbc file,  and converts it to signed 8 bit and discards the extra line.
 I tried piping the flowgraph output direclty to fl2k_file but it couldn't keep up on the machine i was using.

+# VHS-TBC_VIA_FL2K

+This GNRC flowgraph takes in the 2 .tbc files from vhs-decode and converts it to signed 8 bit and discards the extra line (credit to Itewreed#2179@discord who contributed to this).

 ## Steps to use: